EXHIBITION OPENED

 Along the walls of the gallery, visitors are confronted with a range of transdisciplinary artistic works, all pushing the boundaries of what we call living and invoking reflection on the ethical justifications behind our interactions with the living world around us.
 These works effectively parallel a wide variety of geological, biological, and technological living processes, blurring the borders between systems.

-The works are created through art-science encounters with researchers from all five of Denmark’s largest universities.
+The works are created through art-science encounters with researchers from universities, institutions and companies all across Denmark.

 In conjunction with the exhibition, a public symposium will be held at Musikkens Hus, bringing together researchers and artists working within the emerging areas of Artificial Life and Complex Systems, in order to engage in discussions exploring the various ethical and sustainable ramifications that such areas of research and advancement bring about.